espressif/esp-mdf/examples/development_kit/light/README.md

 }
 ```

-2. Node processes ESP-MESH data:
+2. Node processes ESP-WIFI-MESH data:

- - first identify whether this node has been connected to ESP-MESH network;
+ - first identify whether this node has been connected to ESP-WIFI-MESH network;
  - read the target address into its own data packet;
  - check whether this data packet is a firmware upgrade packet, if so, the device will conduct firmware upgrade;
  - check whether this packet belongs to LAN communication module, if so, the node will conduct corresponding operation;